-17. Existing breakpoints at fix_array and 0x0804850a; stopped at leave instruction.

-The leave instruction manipulates registers in some fashion.
-Start by looking at what %ebp points to.
-You can find out the address with "p \$ebp" and then use the x command, or you could just try "x/x \$ebp".
+- 17. Existing breakpoints at fix_array and 0x400673; stopped at lretq instruction. - The retq instruction manipulates registers in some fashion.
+Start by looking at what %rsp points to.
+You can find out the address with "p \$rsp" and then use the x command, or you could just try "x/x \$rsp".
 Or you could get wild and use C-style typecasting: "p/x (int )\$ebp" (try it!).
-What is the value?

-- 18. Existing breakpoints at fix_array and 0x0804850a; stopped at leave instruction.
+What is the value? - 18.
+Existing breakpoints at fix_array and 0x400673; stopped at retq instruction.

 Use "info reg" to find out what all the registers are.
-Then use "stepi" to step past the leave instruction, and look at all the registers again.
-Which registers have changed, and what are their old and new values? - 19.
-Existing breakpoints at fix_array and 0x0804850a; after stopping at leave and doing stepi.
-Where did the new value in %ebp come from? - 20.
-Existing breakpoints at fix_array and 0x0804850a; after stopping at leave and doing stepi.
-Extra credit (2 points): Where might the new value in %esp have come from?
+Then use "stepi" to step past the retq instruction, and look at all the registers again.
+Which registers have changed, and what are their old and new values?